 Since I was not there and I do not know your case, I cannot comment on all the particularities of your case.
 I can, however, provide general information.
 A suppression hearing (often attached to a motion in limine) is nothing more than a request (usually by the defendant) to exclude evidence from...Read more »

 From the sounds of it DHS is involved.
 At this point, there is nothing that you can due to stop the process.
-The social worker is likely reviewing your child's case for (1) D&N (dependency and neglect) and/or (2) criminal child abuse (via physical harm or drug addiction of the baby).
-Pending the...Read more »
+The social worker is likely reviewing your child's case for (1) D&N (dependency and neglect) and/or (2) criminal child abuse (via physical harm or drug addiction of the baby)....Read more »

 I was notified of separation from active duty in the US Army as result of the 2014 Officer Separation Board (OSB) for Majors.
 The reason listed on my DD-214 states AR 600-8-24, Chapter 5.
 However, there is nothing in that chapter whatsoever that details separation for officers in good standing....
 Read more »